aaronpkelly/aaronpkelly.github.io/_posts/2017-09-24-A-REPL-for-shell-commands.md

 ---
 layout: post
 title: A REPL in your shell with FZF
-description: Using fzf as a REPL for every command you type on your shell
+summary: Using fzf as a REPL for every command you type on your shell
 tags:
 	- fzf
 	- repl